mahmoudkhairy159/Data-Structure-Sort-Algorithms/README.md

 ## Getting Started

 ### Prerequisites
-You need to have a basic setup of any language (such as Python, JavaScript, PHP, or C++) depending on which language you are using for implementing the algorithms.
+You need to have a basic setup of  C++

 ### Running the Application
 To run this application: